elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 $ grep -i . /etc/natas_webpass/natas11 # dictionary
 ```

 This looks like it will work!
-Every line of the `natas11` file will be printed
+Every non-empty line of the `natas11` file will be
-and then the `#` comment throws away the remainder of the command line:
+printed and then the `#` comment throws away the remainder of the command line:

 ![The Password](images/level_11/04_password.png)